 How You Study

-As a work-based degree programme, the MBA Leadership is designed for students who wish to develop their careers by studying for a Master’s degree while remaining in their current employment.
+As a work-based degree programme, MBA Leadership is designed for students who wish to develop their careers by studying for a Master’s degree while remaining in their current employment.
 This is achieved through a blended learning approach of face-to-face and online delivery.

 The programme draws upon critical action learning, which aims to promote a deeper understanding of the realities of situations through collective as well as individual reflection, considering the tensions, contradictions, emotions, and power dynamics that exist within a group and an individual manager's life.
-Through the use of action learning sets, students can combine action learning with critical thinking and critical management learning.
+Through the use of action learning sets, students can combine active learning with critical thinking and critical management learning.

 How You Are Assessed

 Assessment methods are based on work-based portfolios that should contain evidence of theory, practice, and reflection.
-Portfolio assessment will be through a range of formats, these could include reports, case studies, reflective learning accounts, presentations, projects, proposals, plans, or practical work-based artefacts with accompanying critical commentary.
+Portfolio assessment will be through a range of formats, these could include reports, case studies, reflective learning accounts, presentations, projects, proposals, plans, or practical work-based artifacts with accompanying critical commentary.